How do I report a power outage, or find out details about an ongoing power outage?

 Why is my last payment not appearing?

-MyHydroLink payment information is updated as payments are received and applied to customer accounts.
+Payment information in your online Hydro Ottawa account is updated as payments are received and applied to your account.
 Please note that payments may take up to five business days to be applied, depending on how the payment is made.

 Why does my most recent Time-of-Use data consumption change a few days later?